Next Door to Prestige 8: Damage Control

 I know that the general consensus is that yes, the world as a whole very much is.
 But if we narrow our perspective from “the world” to “the movies”—it is Oscar night, after all—what’s the prognosis?

-That, at least, is what spurred a round of discourse in the Fall when Quentin Tarantino proposed that our current era is the worst in Hollywood history.
-It’s an exhaustion, or an anxiety, hardly exclusive to him: the sense that whatever confluence of inspiration and economics kept movies relevant for a century is now stuck in a creatively arid time-loop, with no end in sight.
 His assessment comes with a few asterisks.
 Alongside the present, his picks for Hollywood’s nadir were the 1950s and the 1980s, which understandably cocked a few eyebrows.
 Hollywood in the 50s, after all, had Alfred Hitchcock, John Ford, Howard Hawks, Fritz Lang, Vincente Minnelli, Douglas Sirk, Nicholas Ray, Sam Fuller, Billy Wilder, etc., on golden runs.
 And it was a decade when such adult-friendly films as The Bridge on the River Kwai, The Quiet Man, Some Came Running, and From Here to Eternity stood a chance of placing among the biggest box office hits of the year.
 As for the 1980s, yes, it was an era where relatively empty-headed and juvenile spectacles swallowed up the adventurism of the New Hollywood.
 But I imagine both audiences and critics would be thrilled to get a steady stream of proper 80s blockbusters today.
 In fact, you don’t need to imagine—you just need to look at the rapturous response to Top Gun: Maverick.

 Top Gun: Maverick restores your faith in the magic of movies,” trumpeted the advertisements, as the summer’s biggest hit extended its run into the winter.
 Their marketing team was playing a bit fast and loose.
 The exact quote (from ScreenCrush’s Matt Singer) is that the film “restores a little of your faith in the magic of movies”, which manages expectations but looks worse in a YouTube ad.
 But I can’t quibble with a marketer’s liberties.
 In 2022, there wasn’t a greater unifier than Top Gun: Maverick across every conceivable metric in my social circle—gender, age, politics, etc. It’s not expected to pick up many Oscars tonight, so instead I’ll note a curious grand prize it already won: the AARP’s “Movies for Grown Ups” award.
 Which is notable first because, for children of the 90s, the headline “senior citizens praise Jerry Bruckheimer sequel as a breath of fresh air” sounds insane.
 And second, because in 2022, it makes perfect sense.